 On hearing that I had journeyed from London to meet her, she told me of being there during the Blitz and meeting Noel Coward.
 She’d performed in cabaret nightly there during the War, having escaped from France where she’d been helping Jews flee the Germans.

-Tao is clearly doing something right to still be able to teach yoga at nearly 99.
-So, what life lessons can she teach us?
+Tao was clearly doing something right to still be able to teach yoga at nearly 99.
+So, what life lessons did she teach us?
 For starters, that beauty is completely and utterly ageless!

 There is Nothing You Cannot Do

-This is Täo’s mantra and a powerful one it is.
-She has been practising yoga since she was a child and saw boys doing extravagant poses on the beach in India.
+This was Täo’s mantra and a powerful one it is.
+She had been practising yoga since she was a child and saw boys doing extravagant poses on the beach in India.
 She wanted to do them, too, even though she was told it was inappropriate for girls.
 Nothing was going to stop her then and nothing has since.

-Now 98 and after three hip replacements, she can still do full lotus and then lift herself up on her hands while in that position!
-In my 50s I can only dream of such feats.
+Then 98 and after three hip replacements, she could still do full lotus and then lift herself up on her hands while in that position!
+In my 50s I can still only dream of such feats.

 Watch this video to hear how Kathryn Grayson and Debbie Reynolds encouraged Tao to set up a yoga class and how she told B.K.S.
 Iyengar he was a snob for not teaching women!